interserver/mailbaby-api-samples/openapi-client/java/docs/DefaultApi.md

     DefaultApi apiInstance = new DefaultApi(defaultClient);
     String subject = "subject_example"; // String | The Subject of the email
     String body = "body_example"; // String | The contents of the email
+    String from = "from_example"; // String | The email address of who this email will be sent from.
     String to = "to_example"; // String | The email address of who this email will be sent to.
-    String from = "from_example"; // String | The email address of who this email will be sent from.
-    Long id = 56L; // Long | The ID of your mail order this will be sent through.
+    Integer id = 56; // Integer | The ID of your mail order this will be sent through.
     String toName = "toName_example"; // String | The name or title of who this email is being sent to.
     String fromName = "fromName_example"; // String | The name or title of who this email is being sent from. try {
-      GenericResponse result = apiInstance.sendMailById(subject, body, to, from, id, toName, fromName);
+      GenericResponse result = apiInstance.sendMailById(subject, body, from, to, id, toName, fromName);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling DefaultApi#sendMailById");